 To create a Suppression Rule from the Alarms page

-- Search the alarms which you want to include in the suppression rule.
-See Searching Alarms for further information.
+- Locate the alarms which you want to include in the suppression rule.
+See Searching Alarms for more information.

 - Click Create Rule > Create Suppression Rule.